near/near-explorer/frontend/README.md

 , and commit those changes in the snapshots together with your PR.

-To run end-to-end testing against the local WAMP router:
+To run end-to-end testing against the local backend server:

 ```
 $ npm run build